-- 192. As a matter of law, therefore, it might well be that remuneration of a barrister holding a part-time judicial appointment could be subject to VAT.
+186. As a matter of law, therefore, it might well be that remuneration of a barrister holding a part-time judicial appointment could be subject to VAT.
 Any appointment to an office needs to be considered from this aspect.
-As stated below, not all appointments are regarded as being taken in the course or furtherance of the profession. - 193.
-HMRC treat certain such appointments as outside the scope of the Section.
-The HMRC Customs and Excise Manual states:
+As stated below, not all appointments are regarded as being taken in the course or furtherance of the profession.

+187. HMRC treat certain such appointments as outside the scope of VAT.
+The HMRC Business/Non-Business VAT Manual (Reference VBNB41400 - Specific issues: judicial appointments)23 states:

-Iudicial appointments
+Judicial appointments

-Full time, salaried judicial appointments, although technically public offices, are not caught by section 94(4) since the services are regarded as supplied in the course of employment.
+Full time, salaried judicial appointments, although technically public offices, are not covered by section 94(4).
+This is because the services are regarded as supplied in the course of employment.

-Part-time judicial appointees who carry out the same functions and have the same powers as their full time colleagues are not treated as making supplies in the course or furtherance of business
+Part-time judicial appointees who carry out the same functions and have the same powers as their full-time colleagues are not treated as making supplies in the course or furtherance of business

-194. Examples of part-time judicial appointments outside the scope of the tax given by HMRC are:
+188. Examples of part-time judicial appointments outside the scope of the tax given by HMRC are: